toolleeo/cli-apps/README.md

 ## <a name="shells"></a>Shells

 * [Bash](https://git.savannah.gnu.org/cgit/bash.git) - (Bourne Again SHell) The most widespread system shell to date.
+* [Cat9](https://github.com/letoram/cat9) - Cat9 is a user shell script for LASH - a command-line shell that discriminates against terminal emulators, written in Lua.
 * [Fish](https://github.com/fish-shell/fish-shell) - "A command line shell for the 90s"; focused on user-friendliness, with powerful autosuggestions, colors, "sane scripting" (w.r.t. to Bash).
 * [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) - Minimalistic, powerful and extremely customizable Zsh prompt.
 * [xonsh](https://github.com/xonsh/xonsh) - The xonsh shell lets you easily mix Python and shell commands in a powerful and simplified approach to the command line.